Electric Vehicle Charging

 Introduction to Electric Vehicle Charging

-Here at The Greener Group, we can install an Electric Vehicle charging point suitable for your needs.
+Here at The Greener Group, we can install electric vehicle charging points suitable for your needs.

 EV Charging At Home

 The average UK driver only travels 20 miles per day, so a lot of the time you won’t need to use public charging points; home charging will do just fine.
 There are two ways of doing it: the first is straight from the mains.

 Many people choose to charge their electric vehicles – in a garage or driveway- from a domestic socket.
 Depending on how many volts your domestic power socket supply is, charging from the mains in the UK should take 6-9 hours.
 The easiest thing to do is to plug your car in overnight.

 As a short-term or occasional solution, charging from the mains is fine.
 However, you can charge your car much faster if you install a specially-designed charging point.
 You can get a government grant of £350 towards a home charging point.